Why Dogs Get Cancer

 But dogs and cats are especially at risk, because they absorb the chemicals which are sprayed on the grass straight into their little paws.
 They have DIRECT contact with these harmful chemicals which are sprayed about the place.
 Herbicide use around parks and grass verges in the city pose a real threat to all dogs and cats living in the area.
 On farms, dogs are at risk when paddocks are sprayed with chemicals, as are the animals who will eventually get to eat the grass.
 All toxic herbicides and insecticides should be banned.
 Only natural organic, or herbal, or homeopathic herbicides and pesticides should be allowed, especially where food is produced, or in the cities where people, and dogs and cats roam.
 That means there is no suitable and safe place for the use of any toxic chemicals.

-6 Responses to “Why Dogs Get Cancer”
+6 thoughts on “Why Dogs Get Cancer”

-Great info but I was hoping to find studies and facts not assumptions.
+1. Great info but I was hoping to find studies and facts not assumptions.
 My sisters dog died from cancer 12 years ago and my neighbors dog is getting ready to be put down because of cancer and neither dog was given flea treatments, nor was either dog exposed to fungicides, insecticides, or herbicides.
 They both lived in different cities seperated by 100 miles so it’s unlikely that water treatment, or some other unknown toxins from a nearby plant is the cause.
 Additives and fillers in the food?
 Possible.

-Thankyou for your comment.
+2. Thankyou for your comment.
 Simply not using insecticides of any kind does not automatically immunise a pet from cancer or other disease: Pets can still get contaminated with poisons when they walk over grass or gardens which has been sprayed with herbicide or pesticide.
 But avoiding insecticides does help to prevent these diseases.
 Yes – preservatives are added to many pet foods, and antibiotics and other chemicals will have found their way into the meat.
 These things cause degenerative disease in time, and this is why the diet of your pet should be carefully looked at.

 Dogs and cats are also prone to getting cancer and other degenerative dsiease because they walk in areas which have been sprayed with toxic chemicals.
 The poisons get absorbed through the pores of their feet, and from there, into the blood stream and into the liver where many are stored.
 Stored poisons in the liver and other organs are like a sitting time bomb for cancer to ‘strike’ later on.